My entire world turned bleak when my psychiatrist diagnosed me with psychosis.

 You Have A Plan For Everything

-I used to feel scared of becoming as detailed as the killers in those horror movies I mentioned above.
+I used to fear becoming as detailed as the killers in those horror movies I mentioned above.
 But when I embraced that, I realized how awesome it could be for a non-lethal application.

 I got to make a plan for everything.
 I thought of every possible ending for my company and developed multiple contingency plans.
 Was it too much?
 Perhaps, but it was never wrong to prepare for anything.